 But that got old too.
 I missed my connection to the kitchen, to food, to being alone as I created something new.

-I’ve learned that cooking is a trusty barometer for my sense of well-being.
-I was having fun, meeting new people, and exploring neighboring mountain towns, but I was also between homes and feeling unsettled.
-As I recently unpacked an unbelievable number of boxes into my new kitchen in our new home, I hoped I’d get my mojo back soon.
+Cooking is a trusty barometer for my sense of well-being.
+I was having fun, meeting new people, and exploring neighboring mountain towns, but I was also feeling unsettled.

 And suddenly it happened.
 I woke up one morning bursting with ideas, and recipes I wanted to try out.
-I was re-energized, and felt back in my own skin again, if that makes any sense, like coming home to myself.
-Perhaps I needed a break.
-Or maybe I needed to be back in a kitchen I knew I’d be cooking in for a long time to come.
-Either way, I’m loving cooking and baking again.
+I was re-energized, and felt back in my own skin again, if that makes any sense.
+Like coming home to myself.
 And just in time for fall comfort food — one of my favorite times of the year.

 So here’s a potato soup I’ve been playing with.
 I highly recommend using Idaho® potatoes, as I genuinely believe they have the best texture and flavor of any others.
 Here are some additional notes:

 Make your life easy and use Gourmet Garden’s garlic pastes.
 They’re as fresh as if you’d done all the chopping and mincing yourself, without all the work.

 Feel free to use vegetable stock in place of water, but it will mute the flavors of the soup a bit.
 Using water allows the flavors to shine through.